new-AF/moodflix/README.md

 I opted for a straightforward algorithm that maps the user's mood to a specific movie genre.
 For example, selecting the "happy" mood shows Comedy movies.
 Here's the mapping:

--   Happy mood 😊 → Comedy moviesMore actions
+-   Happy mood 😊 → Comedy movies
 -   Sad mood 😢 → Drama movies
 -   Angry mood 😡 → Action movies
 -   Scared mood 😨 → Animation movies